Our heritage is threatened

 What's at Stake

 Minnesota stands at the headwaters of three of the largest and most important watersheds in North America - the Mississippi, the Great Lakes, and Hudson Bay.
 Minnesota’s water resources are globally significant, and what we do affects everybody downstream.
 We didn’t get into this mess overnight, and it’s going to take long-term, sustained effort to clean up and protect our water.
 Luckily, that’s what MCEA is built for.
-We work over the long haul to create lasting, systemic change that protects our water for the next generation.
+We work over the long haul to drive long-term systemic change that protects our water for future generations.

 Our heritage at risk